- Where did you learn how to do this stuff?

 14K palladium white gold means that palladium is used rather than nickel to make the gold white in color.
 14K Pd compared to standard 14K (nickel) has a very slightly darker, steelier look to it.
 Same with the 18K Pd: a touch darker/steelier in tone and a touch warmer in hue.
 Like the nickel alloys above, these are excellent for carved and cast pieces.
 The palladium gold alloys are priced just a little more than the nickel alloys.
 Palladium is hypoallergenic, and perfect for use if the wearer has a nickel sensitivity.

-I can do 14K, 18K, or 22K yellow gold.
+I can do 14K, 18K, or 22K (actually, also 24K) yellow gold.
 14K and 18K are the more ideal alloys for rings but certain rings I can do in 22K, which is a softer alloy.
-18K has a richer, more intense yellow color than 14K and 22K even more shockingly so.
+18K has a richer, more intense yellow color than 14K, and 22K even more shockingly so.

-Send me a convo with a general idea of what you have in mind, and I’ll send you my little “blurb” to get started (my blurb is too wordy even for this FAQ).
-I have great diamond resources and can find pretty much anything.
+Send me an email with a general idea of what you have in mind, and I’ll send you my little “blurb” to get started (astoundingly, my blurb is too wordy even for this FAQ).
+I do have some really good diamond resources and can find pretty much anything.

 Well, not really.
 My studio is generally all akimbo with everything scattered just where I like it.
 Plus there is polishing grit everywhere, and my wobbly stool is getting to be downright dangerous and I don’t want to get sued.
 BUT!
 I would be totally happy to meet you at a coffee shop, or someplace tidy with an espresso machine and delicious baked goods.
 Send me an email and we’ll set it up!